Face perception: Gender

-Studies using electro-physiological techniques have demonstrated gender-related differences during a face recognition memory task and a facial affect identification task.
+Studies using electrophysiological techniques have demonstrated gender-related differences during a face recognition memory task and a facial affect identification task.

 In facial perception there was no association to estimated intelligence, suggesting that face recognition in women is unrelated to several basic cognitive processes.
 Gendered differences may suggest a role for sex hormones.
 In females there may be variability for psychological functions related to differences in hormonal levels during different phases of the menstrual cycle.

 Data obtained in norm and in pathology support asymmetric face processing.

 The left inferior frontal cortex and the bilateral occipitotemporal junction may respond equally to all face conditions.
 Some contend that both the left inferior frontal cortex and the occipitotemporal junction are implicated in facial memory.
 The right inferior temporal/fusiform gyrus responds selectively to faces but not to non-faces.
 The right temporal pole is activated during the discrimination of familiar faces and scenes from unfamiliar ones.
 Right asymmetry in the mid-temporal lobe for faces has also been shown using 133-Xenon measured cerebral blood flow.
 Other investigators have observed right lateralization for facial recognition in previous electrophysiological and imaging studies.

 Asymmetric facial perception implies implementing different hemispheric strategies.
 The right hemisphere would employ a holistic strategy, and the left an analytic strategy.

 A 2007 study, using functional transcranial Doppler spectroscopy, demonstrated that men were right-lateralized for object and facial perception, while women were left-lateralized for facial tasks but showed a right-tendency or no lateralization for object perception.
 This could be taken as evidence for topological organization of these cortical areas in men.
 It may suggest that the latter extends from the area implicated in object perception to a much greater area involved in facial perception.

 This agrees with the object form topology hypothesis proposed by Ishai.
 However, the relatedness of object and facial perception was process-based, and appears to be associated with their common holistic processing strategy in the right hemisphere.
 Moreover, when the same men were presented with facial paradigm requiring analytic processing, the left hemisphere was activated.
 This agrees with the suggestion made by Gauthier in 2000, that the extrastriate cortex contains areas that are best suited for different computations, and described as the process-map model.

 Therefore, the proposed models are not mutually exclusive: facial processing imposes no new constraints on the brain besides those used for other stimuli.

 Each stimulus may have been mapped by category into face or non-face, and by process into holistic or analytic.
 Therefore, a unified category-specific process-mapping system was implemented for either right or left cognitive styles.
 For facial perception, men likely use a category-specific process-mapping system for right cognitive style, and women use the same for the left.